vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2020-02-13.md

 ## Prerequisities

-- Data Manipulation and Visualisation
-- Introduction to the command line for Bioinformatics

 ***Some basic R knowledge is assumed (and is essential).
 Without it, you will struggle on this course.
 If you are not familiar with the R statistical programming language we strongly encourage you to work through an introductory R course before attempting these materials.
-We recommend reading our [R crash course](https://bioinformatics-core-shared-training.github.io/r-crash-course/) before attending, which should take around 1 hour***
+If you have done and R course before we recommend reading our [R crash course](https://bioinformatics-core-shared-training.github.io/r-crash-course/) before attending to refresh your knowledge.
+You can also attend our [Data Analysis Essentials for Researchers](http://sbc.shef.ac.uk/training/data-essentials-2020-01-20) if you have not used R previously.

 ***Please also make sure you have experience of using the Unix command line.
 For example by attending our Introduction to the Command Line for Bioformatics course***